Long-time asymptotics and stability for the sine-Gordon equation: Introduction

-\begin{remark} To illustrate why we need the weighted spaces, we consider the linear version of the computations of the radiation.
-Reading off from the evolution of the scattering data, the linear model is the following:
+and the standard Fourier theory will require $xq(x)\in H^1(\bbR)$.
+We remark that this singularity at $z=0$ appears in other integrable PDEs including the defocussing NLS equation with non-vanishing boundary condition at $\infty$. \item Reading off from the evolution of the scattering data, the linear model is the following:

 To obtain the asymptotics of the above integral, one can apply the standard stationary phase.
 Taking $x=0$ as the example, we obtain that